 BADM 299.
 Special Topics In Bus Admin.
 1-8 Hour.

 Focuses on the nature of management , the evolution of management thought, strategic management and planning concepts, desision making and creative problem solving, and motivation and leadership in a changing environment.
 Pre-requisite: Sophomore status.

 BADM 303.
 Human Resource Management.
 3 Hours.

-Includes personnel policies, programs, and procedures, standards, employment, staffing, wage and salary administration, personnel laws, and personnel research.
+Includes an examination of policies, programs, procedures, staffing, performance expectations, wage and salary administration, laws, ethics, and research related to human capital.
 Prerequisite: BADM 301.

 BADM 304.
 Entrepreneurship/Small Business Management.
 3 Hours.